WHY ARE WE TEACHING A KNOWLEDGE-RICH CURRICULUM; HOW IS IT DIFFERENT?

 Why are we teaching it in this order?

-During KS3 the practical progression develops in each year group.
-In Year 7 basic skills and techniques are introduced to be able to develop physical competence and play each sport or activity.
-In year 8 these skills are further develop to be able to outwit opponents through attacking and defensive principles.
-In year 9 skills continued to be developed along with a development of tactics and strategies to be successful in the sport or activity.
+Year 9:- skills continued to be developed along with a development of tactics and strategies to be successful in the sport or activity.
 Students will also experience different roles within a sport or activity and develop skills that are required in these roles.

 Throughout each year group pupils are encouraged to transfer fundamental principles and tactics between sports and activities.
-For example students may transfer attacking principles developed in football to a game of handball.
+For example students may transfer attacking principles developed in netball to a game of basketball.

 As pupils move into KS4 the physical competencies are further developed with the use of advanced skills and techniques along with health and well-being activities.
 Life skills are introduced on the back of KS3 head, Heart, Hands.
 These life skills are designed to further develop qualities and skills through the use of Physical Education that are valuable to students as they progress into future careers.
 Key leadership skills are delivered through a leadership course culminating in a student led sports festival for primary school students in the summer term.